Neloreck/dreamstate-book/src/api/data_management/context_manager.md

 }
 ```

-For consumption, we should call useManager hook:
+For consuming the context in your components, use the useManager hook:

 ```tsx
 import { useManager } from "dreamstate";